yousefelassal/quote-cron/README.md

 > My motto was always to keep swinging.
 Whether I was in a slump or feeling badly or having trouble off the field, the only thing to do was keep swinging.

 > I know where I'm going and I know the truth, and I don't have to be what you want me to be.
 I'm free to be what I want.

+> What happens is not as important as how you react to what happens.